FutuneAI/ai-visibility-framework/components/semantic-density.md

 **Chunk-friendly content structure:**

-- Each paragraph should be self-contained — comprehensible when read without the surrounding paragraphs
+- Each paragraph should be self-contained and comprehensible when read without the surrounding paragraphs
 - Headings should accurately describe the content that follows (they often appear in the same chunk as the first paragraph)
-- Avoid "as mentioned above" or "as discussed in the previous section" — these references break when the chunk is retrieved without context
+- Avoid "as mentioned above" or "as discussed in the previous section".
+These references may lose clarity when the chunk is retrieved without context
-- Lists of specifications or certifications should include enough context to be meaningful in isolation: not just "IEC 62619" but "IEC 62619 (lithium battery safety for stationary applications)"
+- Lists of specifications or certifications should include enough context to be meaningful in isolation: not just "IEC 62619" but "IEC 62619 (lithium battery safety for stationary applications)."

 **Page-level density check:**
 Select any paragraph from a key page.
 Read it in isolation, without seeing the page title or surrounding content.
 Does it convey a specific, complete piece of information about what the company does?
 If not, the chunk produced from that paragraph will have low retrieval value regardless of the page's overall quality.